airbytehq/airbyte/docs/integrations/sources/mongodb-v2.md

 ### TLS/SSL on a Connection

 It is recommended to use encrypted connection.
 Connection with TLS/SSL security protocol for MongoDb Atlas Cluster and Replica Set instances is enabled by default.
-Encryption is based on the underlying TLS/SSL support in the JDK.
 To enable TSL/SSL connection with Standalone MongoDb instance, please refer to [MongoDb Documentation](https://docs.mongodb.com/manual/tutorial/configure-ssl/).

 ### Сonfiguration Parameters